mparshykov/ansible_mikrotik/README.md

 # Ansible and MikroTik
 :raised_hand: Hi guys!
 I have MikroTik model RB1100x4 :pager:
 I want to learn how to manage MikroTik through Ansible :mechanical_arm::wrench:.
 Everything will go according to plan, I will come up with and add new tasks
 ## :clipboard:Task
-:white_large_square: Edit file hosts;
+:white_check_mark: Edit file hosts;
 :white_large_square: Test connect to Mikrotik;
 :white_large_square: Setting up a key connection